For the month of January...

 We are focusing on fine motor skills such as holding a pencil correctly (as well as a crayon, and scissors).
 We are reminding the children to work from left to write....some children are writing their names from right to left (in a mirror image).
 Proper formation of both capital and lowercase numbers is a priority ( numbers too).
 Neat/readable handwriting is an important form of communication.

-On Friday, Nov.
-2nd, We have an 11:50 for Kindergarten dismissal due to our monthly faculty meeting.
-Buses will be avvailable at this earlier time.
-The Afterschool Program is also available.
+On Friday, January 4th, we have an 11:50 dismissal for Kindergarten due to our monthly faculty meeting.

-On Monday, Nov.
-12th, the school is closed for Veteran's Day.
+On Monday, January 21st, the school is closed for Martin Luther King Jr Day.

 **** Let me make you aware of our homework schedule.
 I do not list the actual homework and directions because this is a way to strengthen and test the children's ability to retain information/instructions given to them with a time lapse.
 It also makes the homework THEIR responsibility and forces them to rely less on their parents.
 (Please refer to the homework page on this website).